ckz8780/ci-dcd-milestone-fitness-manager/README.md

 You can combine and save infinite combinations of routines, workouts and exercises to keep your exercise habits interesting!

+Note: For now, data has been input as mock exercises just to demonstrate the functionality.

 A live version is at https://ci-dcd-fitness-manager.herokuapp.com/